spockwangs/spockwangs.github.com/_posts/2012-11-25-c-coding-guideline.md

   _wp_old_slug: ''
 ---

+## Pimpl idiom

-### Declare the constructor and destructor in the header file and define them in the source file when using Pimpl idiom, even if they are empty.
+**Declare the constructor and destructor in the header file and define them in the source file when using Pimpl idiom, even if they are empty.**

 Consider the following code.